nuprl/website/blog/_src/posts/2016-06-07-icfp-2016-looking-for-student-volunteers.md

-Another thing you should think about is applying to [PLMW](http://conf.researchr.org/track/icfp-2016/PLMW-ICFP-2016), the Programming Languages Mentoring Workshop that happens at ICFP and POPL.
-PLMW funding covers the whole conference cost (travel, housing, registration, dinners), so if you get PLMW funding you do not need to be a student volunteer.
+Another thing you should think about is applying to [PLMW](http://conf.researchr.org/track/icfp-2016/PLMW-ICFP-2016), the Programming Languages Mentoring Workshop that happens at ICFP, POPL, and PLDI.
+PLMW funding covers the whole conference cost (travel, housing, registration, dinners), so if you get PLMW funding you have no financial motivation to be a student volunteer.
 This year, PLMW focuses on early career graduate students.